- Real-time info on muscle oxygen

 First for the science lesson.
 Oxygen is fuel needed by muscles for energy.
 By elevating the heart rate, the body is able to increase blood flow to the muscles and deliver more oxygen.

 We’ve written before about aerobic and anaerobic training.
 With aerobic training, oxygen from breathing is filtered down to the muscles to give them energy.
-This is done via red blood cells which bind oxygen to a protein in the cell called haemoglobin (HbO2).
+This is done via red blood cells which bind oxygen to a protein in the cell called hemoglobin (HbO2).

 With anaerobic training, the body’s demand for oxygen exceeds the supply available through breathing.
-This is when the haemoglobin becomes deoxygenated (Hb).
+This is when the hemoglobin becomes deoxygenated (Hb).
 At this point glycogen (sugar) is also used by muscles as fuel.
 This causes a buildup of lactic acid in your body which causes discomfort and fatigue.
 Such effort is unsustainable and you’re going hit the wall in terms of performance pretty quickly.

 This point is also called the lactate threshold.
 It is one of the most used metrics in the world of training by athletes and coaches worldwide.
 Both aerobic and anaerobic training have their own benefits.

 In a nutshell, Hex measures the concentrations of oxygen-hemoglobin (HbO2) and deoxy-hemoglobin (Hb) in your muscle.
-The SmO2 is then derived by calculating the ratio of HbO2 to the total haemoglobin (HbO2 + Hb).
+The SmO2 is then derived by calculating the ratio of HbO2 to the total hemoglobin (HbO2 + Hb).

 Monitoring SmO2 is perhaps the best physiological indicator of an athlete’s exertion.
 This type of measurement provides the benefits of both VO2max and lactate threshold testing as it measures the balance between the supply and demand of oxygen to the muscles during exercise.